wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Is it plugged in?
+-   Is it plugged in?
 This step is often overlooked until many other avenues are explored.
 Plugs can be accidentally (or intentionally) unplugged very easily.
 Is the lead connected to a good power source?
     Is the other end connected to your device?
 Is the power light on?
 It